 On the basis of technology, the nuclear imaging equipment market can be segmented as PET, PET/CT, SPECT, and SPECT/CT.
 PET accounted for the highest market share owing to its ability to provide high resolution images, it is mainly used in oncology as the images provided gives comprehensive information of the tumor.
 SPECT has the maximum share in cardiology.
 Furthermore, lack of availability of technetium-99m used for SPECT is one of the factors for its low market share.
 On the basis of application the market can be segmented as oncology, neurology, and cardiology.

 North America, Europe, Asia Pacific, and RoW are few key regions analyzed in the report.
 North America has the highest share of the PET and SPECT market globally closely followed by Europe.
-Asia Pacific nuclear imaging equipment market is expected to grow at a rapid pace due to rise in ageing population, increase in chronic disease prevalence, public and private investments to continuously improve medical infrastructure in the region.
+Asia Pacific nuclear imaging equipment market is expected to grow at a rapid pace due to a rise in the aging population, an increase in chronic disease prevalence, public and private investments to continuously improve medical infrastructure in the region.

 Avail customized purchase options to meet your exact research needs: